Local businesses facing shortage of applicants for jobs - The Vicksburg Post

 “Business has been really driven but we are struggling, trying to retain employees,” she said.
 “We are doing job fairs throughout this month, trying to hire and get employees like everyone else.”

-The jobs needed most at the casino, Carro said, are dealers and security.
+The jobs needed most at the casino, Curro said, are dealers and security.
 The casino is also looking for front desk workers at the hotel and a finance director.
 “Pretty much all positions are open right now,” she said, adding the casino is holding a job fair Friday from 10 a.m. to noon “and if we have someone come in and they’re really good we’re going to put them in the best position possible.”

 Photos: Rotary Club of Vicksburg honors graduates, hosts Court of Appeals judge